Skip to main content

 Based upon the review of a variety of performance indicators and diagnostic metrics, TSD has determined that achievement of minority, FRL (Free & Reduced Lunch), English learners, and IEP students continues to lag behind the general population.
 In ELA, minority and FRL students had mean scale scores about 30 points below non-minority and non-FRL students, respectively, while English learners and IEP students had mean scale scores about 40 points below non-English learners and non-IEP students.
 In Math, minority and FRL students had mean scale scores about 20 points below non-minority and non-FRL students, respectively, while English learners and IEP students had mean scale scores about 30 points below non-English learners and non-IEP students.

-Literacy and Math intervention meetings were held at the Elementary level for grades K to 2 and grades 3 to 6 which included the respective principals, interventionists and coaches to determine the strategy, curriculum and tools selected.
+Literacy and Math intervention meetings were held at the Elementary level for grades K to 2 and grades 3 to 6 which included the respective principals, interventionists, and coaches to determine the strategy, curriculum, and tools selected.
 External coaches were also contacted for data on best practices.
-Student achievement data and testing results were reviewed and relevant intervention programs were researched and selected based upon best practice methodologies and evidence-based outcomes.
+Student achievement data and testing results were reviewed and relevant intervention programs were researched and selected based on best practice methodologies and evidence-based outcomes.
 In addition, two of the Elementary interventionists are National Board-Certified Teachers.

 TSD will use its performance indicators and diagnostic metrics to review the effectiveness of its interventions and behavioral supports.
 The following goals have been established.